 What is ConvertScore™?
 ConvertScore™ is Apexure's proprietary landing page performance metric.
 We evaluate every page across four dimensions — Copy & Messaging, Layout & Hierarchy, Trust & Social Proof, and CTA & Conversion Path — to produce a single score out of 100.

-Landlord Vision targets independent landlords managing between 1 and 20 properties — a buyer profile that is simultaneously capable and overwhelmed.
+Landlord Vision targets independent landlords managing between 1 and 20 properties: a buyer profile that is both capable and overwhelmed.
 They know they need better systems; they’re sceptical of software that promises to solve everything and delivers complexity.

-The headline — “Ready to Get in Full Control of Your Property Business?” addresses the core anxiety of the independent landlord: feeling out of control.
+“Ready to Get in Full Control of Your Property Business?” addresses the core anxiety of the independent landlord: feeling out of control.
 It doesn’t describe features; it names the feeling the visitor wants to escape.
-The inline form alongside it — asking for name, email, and number of properties — begins qualification at the hero.
+The inline form alongside it (asking for name, email, and number of properties) begins qualification at the hero.

-The industry association logo bar (BBA, NRLA, and a government crest) sits immediately below the headline.
-For landlords navigating UK regulation, association with established professional bodies signals compliance credibility before the feature description even begins.
+BBA, NRLA, and a government crest sit immediately below the headline.
+For landlords handling UK regulation, association with established professional bodies signals compliance credibility before the feature description even begins.

-The Trustpilot 5-star rating with review count appears in two positions: below the hero CTA and below the main feature section.
+The rating appears in two positions: below the hero CTA and below the main feature section.
 This dual placement means the trust signal is present at both the initial decision (should I read more?) and the mid-page decision (should I request a demo?).

-The three-feature grid — Financial Management, Smart Property Management, Stay Compliant — maps the product’s capabilities directly to the three headline problems of independent landlords.
+Financial Management, Smart Property Management, Stay Compliant maps the product’s capabilities directly to the three headline problems of independent landlords.
 Each feature column is under 40 words of body copy, which is appropriate for a scanning buyer who wants to confirm relevance, not read documentation.

-The testimonial grid with 6+ reviews mid-page uses a card format that shows star rating, reviewer name, and a specific outcome sentence.
+The mid-page grid uses a card format that shows star rating, reviewer name, and a specific outcome sentence.
 We chose testimonials that name specific features (“I can track all my rental income in one place”) and specific property management challenges (“managing multiple properties was overwhelming before Landlord Vision”).
 This specificity makes the testimonials meaningful to buyers who recognise the same problems.

 The "number of properties" field in the hero form is a qualifying question that helps Landlord Vision's sales team prepare relevant demos.
 But it also serves a conversion purpose: asking a specific question signals that the demo will be tailored to the visitor's situation, which makes it feel more valuable and less like a generic walk-through.